Volvo Car Corporation's experts develops the perfect electric-car sound in one of the industry's most modern acoustic labs

 One of the automotive industry's most modern acoustic labs

 Volvo Car Corporation's new acoustic lab for cars, inaugurated in 2009, is one of the most modern in the automotive industry.
-Here, in its 2500 square metre concrete chamber, the silence is so oppressive that it is almost audible.
+Here, in its 2500 square meter concrete chamber, the silence is so oppressive that it is almost audible.
 Sound-absorbing wedges coating the walls and ceiling are designed to dampen reflecting sound.
 The lab is entirely insulated from the rest of the building to prevent any background sound from seeping through.
 "When we inaugurated the lab we recorded an interior noise level of 17 decibels.
 This is such a quiet background noise level that you'd be able to hear someone's tummy rumble from the other side of the chamber," says Martin Spång.
 By way of comparison, the volume of a normal conversation is 60-70 dB.

 Simulating various surfaces